cothan/Rainbow181212/README.md

 ./do-part crypto_sign rainbow18121
 ```

-The result in this Git is benchmarked at:
+The result in this Git is benchmarked by:

 ```
 Architecture:          x86_64